Master of Arts (M.A.)

 What You Learn

-This program is for current school teachers who wish to enhance their leadership skills, pedagogy expertise, and career opportunities by earning a Master’s degree in Teacher Leadership in Curriculum & Instruction.
+This program is for current school teachers who wish to enhance their leadership skills, pedagogy expertise, and career opportunities by earning a master’s degree in Curriculum Leadership and Instructional Coaching.

-The M.A. in Teacher Leadership in Curriculum & Instruction includes thirty-three semester hours focusing on theoretical foundations and practical applications of teacher leadership.
+The M.A.
+Curriculum Leadership and Instructional Coaching program includes thirty-three semester hours focusing on theoretical foundations and practical applications of teacher leadership.
 Students explore current research and professional literature, deepen content knowledge, forge new professional connections, and create new ways of thinking and doing.
-Students may choose a traditional K-12 Teacher Leadership in C & I program or a concentration in Academically/Intellectually Gifted Education.
+Students may choose a traditional K-12 Curriculum Leadership & Instructional Coaching program or a concentration in Academically/Intellectually Gifted Education.
 The program also includes a customized internship in conjunction with the last three courses taken by students.

 How You Learn